Bristol (CDP), New Hampshire

-Bristol is a census-designated place (CDP) and the main village in the town of Bristol in Grafton County, New Hampshire, United States.
+Bristol is a census-designated place (CDP) and the main village in the town of Bristol, New Hampshire, United States.
 The population of the CDP was 1,911 at the 2020 census, out of 3,244 in the entire town.

 Geography

 The CDP is in the southern part of the town of Bristol, along the Newfound River where it descends to the Pemigewasset River.
 The CDP is bordered to the west by the town of Alexandria and to the southeast by the Pemigewasset, which is the Belknap County line.
 The CDP extends south to include all of Chestnut Street.
 To the east it extends out New Hampshire Route 104 beyond Hall Road, and to the north it includes all of Brookwood Park Road, Keezer Road, Wind Ridge Road, Redbone Drive, and Blue Tick Drive.

 New Hampshire Route 3A passes through the center of town, leading north past Newfound Lake 14 mi to New Hampshire Route 25 in West Plymouth, while to the south it leads 13 mi to Franklin.
 New Hampshire Route 104 crosses NH 3A in the center of town, leading east 5.5 mi to Interstate 93 in New Hampton and southwest 9 mi to Danbury.

 According to the U.S. Census Bureau, the Bristol CDP has a total area of 10.6 km2, of which 10.4 sqkm are land and 0.2 sqkm, or 1.54%, are water.